ezeisraeljohn/user_management_api/README.md

 ## Getting Started

-To get started with the USER MANAGEMENT SYSTEM, follow the instructions below to set up the project locally.
+To get started with the USER MANAGEMENT API, follow the instructions below to set up the project locally.

 ## Installation